ankitbko/ankitbko.github.io/_drafts/human-handover-bot.md

 - `IAgentProvider`: Contains methods for *Adding*, *Removing* and getting *Next Available* agent.
 When agent connects, we *add* the agent to availability pool by using `AddAgent` method.
 Similarly `RemoveAgent` method is used to remove the agent. `GetNextAvailableAgent` method should get the *next available* agent from availability pool **and** remove the agent from the pool in an atomic way, so that same agent is not returned twice.

-- `IUserToAgent`: As name suggests, is used to send messages from user to agent.
+- `IUserToAgent`: As the name suggests, is used to send messages from user to agent.
 It's method `SendToAgentAsync` does exactly that.
 It contains two other methods - `IntitiateConversationWithAgentAsync` to **initate** a transfer for first time and `AgentTransferRequiredAsync` to check if routing is required.

 - `IAgentToUser`: Contains a single method `SendToUserAsync` to send the message from agent to user.